Archive for the ‘Uncategorized’ category

 April 26, 2025

 I had a 6-inch Criterion RV-6 almost 50 years ago, but life got busy and sold it.
-However, I always regretted selling that telescope.
-So, in about 2017 I bought another 6-inch, but this time with an f/6 focal ratio.
+However, I have always regretted selling that telescope.
+So, in 2018, I bought another 6-inch, but this time with an f/6 focal ratio.
 The Criterion RV-6 was an f/8.
-I like the f/6 much better as it’s a bit more versitile, for a wider field of view, and a 2x Barlow can make the f/6, an f/12.
-And the f/6 is more portable due to the shorter OTA.
+I like the f/6 much better as the optical tube is not as long, and the shorter focal length allows for lower magnifications and wider fields of view.

 Observer’s Challenge Reports Complete All 185 Months: February 2009 Through June 2024